igutekunst/6.115-Toolchain/README.markdown

 git submodule update
 </pre>

-This wil get you all the sweet features.
+This wil get you all the sweet features, notably #defines, and conditional exectution.

 If the pull complains about changes to Makefile, come bother me, or read about git.
 Sorry, I don't have time to write  too much.

 ##A few notes

-These instructions have been tested on Mac and Ubuntu (donlanes).
+These instructions have been tested on Mac, Ubuntu 11?? and Arch Linux.
 You will need some kind of a serial port to them to work.
 If you have questions, please ask me (isaac).

 I will likely continue to work on the toolchain, and will send out an email if I add something notable. prog8051 is a bit sketchy.
 I haven't tested it much.
 I will add version numbers to my toolchain if I release more than a few versions.